 e live in a sleepy town not far from Sequoia National Park, and grew up making our own fun.
 Music, art, skateboarding, and general mischief drove us into creative circles that just fueled our lust for life.
 Greg decided to try out roasting coffee with a popcorn popper, eventually deciding to quit his job much later and go all in with a Diedrich ir-3.
-A few years later, Jon, Miguel, and Mikayla partnered with Greg to create Component Coffee Lab, tackling the first objective of building a mobile cart featuring our Slayer espresso machine.
-For now, we are strictly mobile and cater locally for events and farmer’s markets.
-It is an understatement to say that we are beyond thrilled to get our cafe up and running.
-Keep posted!
+A few years later, Jon, Miguel, and Mikayla partnered with Greg to create Component Coffee Lab, tackling the first objective of building a mobile cart with our two group Slayer espresso machine.
+Since, we opened our brick and mortar shop and roastery in beautiful historic Downtown Visalia.
+Come and see us!

 How we do

 This begins the process of supplying our customers with an excellent product.
-Working with a trusted broker helps with selecting fresh crops of high-grade coffee beans farmed and processed at farms observing ethical treatment of workers, with above-standard methods, grown at high altitudes in prime regions.
-Without staying true to these standards, the following processes become secondary.
+Working with trusted brokers helps with selecting fresh crops of high-grade coffee farmed and processed at farms observing ethical treatment of workers.
+Farming is approached with above-standard methods, grown at high altitudes in prime regions.

 The Art and Science

 Each coffee is roasted using rigorous method to create its unique profile.
 Variables of heat, time, airflow, and a temperature curve combine to push forth the natural flavor, specific to the region and processing of the coffee being roasted.
-It’s not about simply turning the beans brown, Greg has notebooks filled with trial and error to document those long hours!
 The ever-changing climate and resulting crops are what make coffee roasting so exciting.
 There is always something to learn about a new crop and how it responds in the cup.